actualbudget/docs/docs/tour/settings.md

 ### Reset Sync

 Actual's sync function is quite complicated and is is covered in detail [here](../getting-started/sync.md#what-does-resetting-sync-mean).
+This is typically the last-resort to fix any potential issues with sending budget files between other devices.

 ### Repair Split Transactions